 Christine Nesbitt is a Canadian Olympic Gold Medallist in long track speed skating.
 Nesbitt won the medal in the 1000m event at the Vancouver 2010 Winter Olympics.
 She also holds a Silver Medal in the Team Pursuit from the 2006 Winter Olympics in Turin.

 Christine established the World Record at the 1000 m distance on Jan.
 28th, 2012 at the Calgary Olympic Oval.
 Her time was 1:12.68, beating the previous record by 0.43 seconds.
-She also holds the Women’s Pursuit World Record with Kristina Groves and Brittany Schussler (2:55.79, Dec.6, 2009, Calgary Olympic Oval.
+She, Kristina Groves and Brittany Schussler held the Women’s Team Pursuit World Record for 8 years setting the record on Dec.6, 2009, Calgary Olympic Oval.
 Cindy Klassen, Kristina Groves and Christine set the Olympic Women’s Team Pursuit Record in 2006 (Turin).
 After 15 months attempting to recover from injury, she retired from competitive speed skating on June 4, 2015

 - 2011 – 1) QMI Media Agency; 2) Post Media Network Ltd.; 3) Canadian Sport Awards (Velma Springstead Award); 4) Calgary Booster Club (Henry Viner Trophy).